Lab-Vankerschaver/16S-ML-models/model.py's/README.md

-This folder contains the python script for each model seperately.
+This folder contains the python scripts for each model seperately.